-Peg Swadener just completed her sixth season as the head coach of the Willamette University women's team in 2017-18.
-Swadener was previously the associate head coach of women's basketball at Portland State University.
+Peg Swadener just completed her seventh season as the head coach of the Willamette University women's team in 2018-19.
+Swadener came to Willamette after coaching 15 years at the following Universities: Portland State, Princeton, Oregon, Idaho State and Boise State.

-In Swadener's sixth season, the Bearcats experienced on of the most successful years in program history with an overall record of 17-10, placing third in the NWC Conference with a record of 12-4, and making it to the NWC Conference Championship Game for the first time since 1996.
-Swadener was honored as NWC Coach of the Year and D3Hoops.com West Region Coach of the Year for her efforts.
+Under Swadener's leadership, the Bearcats have experienced some of the most successful seasons in program history.
+The Bearcats placed third in the NWC Conference in 17-18, and made it to the NWC Conference Championship Game for the first time since 1996.
+Swadener was honored as NWC Coach of the Year and D3Hoops.com West Region Coach of the Year that season for her efforts.

-Swadener is credited with recruiting NWC First Team All Conference Player and Willamette Women's Basketball All-Time Scoring Record Holder Kylie Towry to Willamette.
+Swadener is credited with recruiting NWC First Team All Conference Player and Willamette Women's Basketball All-Time Scoring Record Holder Kylie Towry, and Willamette Women's Basketball Single Season Rebounding Record Holder Britanny Kochenderfer to Willamette.

 Prior to arriving at Willamette, Swadener was an assistant coach at Portland State for five seasons.
 She was hired as an assistant coach at PSU in 2007 and quickly earned a promotion to associate head coach in 2008.